space928/QPlayer/docs/src/content/docs/reference/osc.md

 ```

 Acknowledges the receipt of an `update-show` packet.
 The host may choose to
 retry sending a block if it doesn't receive an ack or receives a nack.
+A
+block number of `-1` indicates that all blocks have been received and the
+transfer has terminated successfully.

 #### Arguments:
 `(target)` *(string)* the name of the remote client.